ppijn/humandesign/README.md

 ### Testing ☁

 When Larissa came to us for the interviews I was already surprised by how well she functioned with how she moved around.
 It was almost as if she were not blind.
 But for the first interview asked a lot of questions and showed my prototype.
 She reacted well to it and I knew I could go further with it.
+I didnt just ask her questions regarding her sport life and how she wanted the schedule to look like.
+But I asked her a lot of personal questions too.
+Things like: "What is your favorite color"(Eventhough she cant see them now, she used to be able to) "How do you imagine things in your head, since you used to be able to see more?" etc. She reacted very well to those questions and she looked happy that I asked her those questions.

 ### Results ✅